terraform-google-modules/terraform-google-dataflow/README.md

 The resources/services/activations/deletions that this module will create/trigger are:
 - Create a  GCS bucket for temporary job data
 - Create a Dataflow job

 ## Usage

 Before using this module, one should get familiar with the google_dataflow_job’s (Notes on “destroy”/”apply”)[https://www.terraform.io/docs/providers/google/r/dataflow_job.html#note-on-quot-destroy-quot-quot-apply-quot-] as the behavior is atypical when compared to other resources.

+### Assumption
+The module is made to be used with the template_gcs_path as the staging location.
+Hence, one assumption is that, before using this module, you already have working Dataflow job template(s) in GCS staging location(s).

 There are examples included in the [examples](./examples/) folder but simple usage is as follows: